Spanish Infinitive Verbs: 5 Uses for Unconjugated Verb Forms

 If I want to say “I’m speaking,” for example, I would need to conjugate hablar in the present tense (yo hablo) or present progressive tense (estoy hablando).

 So, if we can’t use infinitives to talk about who’s doing what, what can we do with them?
-Let’s take a look.
+Let’s take a look at how the Spanish infinitive is used.

 As you learn new verbs in Spanish, you’ll find that many of them can be followed by infinitives.
-Often, the English version of these infinitives translates as “to + verb.”
+Often, the English version of these infinitives translate as to + verb.

 - Quiero comprar un billete. — I want to buy a ticket.